 - Grated Parmesan for dusting

-Place pizza stone (you should really get one) on middle rack and preheat oven on its maximum temperature for one hour.
+Place a pizza stone (you should really get one) on middle rack and preheat oven on its maximum temperature for one hour.
 Use convection setting, if available.
 After pre-heating, stretch pizza dough and place on a well-dusted peel (stone-ground whole-wheat flour works best).
 Top with sauce, dusting of parmesan, and then the mozzarella.
 Bake for 5-6 minutes.
 Rest on cooling rack before slicing.